-- · The Company's business is subject to restrictions resulting from environmental, health and safety laws and regulations. - The electric generation business is subject to substantial governmental regulation, including environmental laws, and may be adversely affected by changes in laws or regulations, as well as liability under, or any future inability to comply with, existing or future regulations or other legal requirements. - The Company's business is subject to complex and evolving U.S. laws and regulations regarding privacy and data protection. - Government regulations providing incentives for renewable power generation could change at any time and such changes may negatively impact the Company's growth strategy. - The Company's ability to comply with tax laws and policies may depend on its contractual arrangements and information provided by third parties and may require significant resources.
+- The Company's business is subject to restrictions resulting from environmental, health and safety laws and regulations. - The electric generation business is subject to substantial governmental regulation, including environmental laws, and may be adversely affected by changes in laws or regulations, as well as liability under, or any future inability to comply with, existing or future regulations or other legal requirements. - The Company's business is subject to complex and evolving U.S. laws and regulations regarding privacy and data protection. - · Government regulations providing incentives for renewable power generation could change at any time and such changes may negatively impact the Company's growth strategy.